MatthewYork/iPhone-IntroductionTutorial/README.md

 Step 2 - Create Introduction View
 -----------------------
 Once you panels have been created,  you are ready to create the introduction view.
+You will pass the panels you just created into this method where they will be rendered (in order) in the introduction view.
 An example can be found below.

     MYIntroductionView *introductionView = [[MYIntroductionView alloc] initWithFrame:CGRectMake(0, 0, self.view.frame.size.width, self.view.frame.size.height) headerImage:[UIImage imageNamed:@"SampleHeaderImage.png"] panels:@[panel, panel2]];